 Tip #4: Assess how they’ll be creating value for you

-A good software development partner will usually ask you a lot of “why” questions, to understand what your end-users need and how your project will help them solve it.
+A good software development partner will usually ask you a lot of “why” questions, to understand what your end-user’s need and how your project will help them solve it.
 They’ll also want to learn more about the context your idea was created in and try to understand how decisions have been made so far, making suggestions for implementing better practices wherever possible.

 Tip #5: Request resumes

+Our penultimate tip regarding how to outsource software development effectively involves getting to know the individuals who will be doing the work – at least on paper.
 When choosing a software development company, ask to see the resumes of each team member you’ll be working with.
 You want to treat the process as if you were hiring staff for your own team.
 Make sure your partner has what it takes to build your product.
 If they do, they’ll have no problem sharing their employees’ skill levels and industry experience.

 Tip #6: Keep an eye on contract negotiations

-Don’t hesitate to take a second bid during this part.
-But when taking competing offers, make sure your procurement process supports agile development and has room to adapt to unexpected situations.
+Don’t hesitate to take a second bid during this part – but when taking competing offers, make sure your procurement process supports agile development and has room to adapt to unexpected situations.
 In software development, a lot can change during the project cycle, so few partners are going to work with you if you have a rigid price plan.

 One last thing to watch out for in the contract-signing phase is risk.
 Make sure your contract covers this.
 If something breaks, what happens?
 If there’s a disagreement, how will it be solved?
 Many companies these days also make a separate contract to cover support once the product has been launched.
 Software updates happen all the time, so you need to know how your partner will deal with any issues you might come across once the next Android or iOS update is rolled out.

-THINKING ABOUT OUTSOURCING ?
+THINKING ABOUT OUTSOURCING?